August 7, 2013

 As the upholstered pieces mounted in my garage, my sisters began to get ideas.
 When it's time to rethink the old family furniture, they now have a place it can go: my place.
 Consequently, they have spare, minimalist houses, and I have enough furniture in my garage to make a squatter comfortable.
 If only there were a bathroom down there.

 I am not a hoarder.
 I do not keep thirteen used purses in the garage in case of a rainy day.
 I am not one to stock up on box upon box of cocoa puffs.
 I do not keep the shoddy or the flimsy.
 I fix the broken and reupholster the exhausted.
 My garage is populated with stories I never expected to be keeping: it is the garage of last resort.
 Since Wes's comment, no longer do I call myself minimalist.
 My view has changed.
-Like taut skin and a flat stomach, minimalism is the province of the young.
+Like taut skin and a flat stomach, I now believe that minimalism is the province of the young.

 May 20, 2013